Tom and Jerry filmography: 1963–1967: Chuck Jones/Sib Tower cartoons

-The following 34 cartoons were produced by Chuck Jones in Hollywood, California.
-Earlier cartoons were produced in conjunction with Walter Bien's "Sib Tower 12 Productions" (one or the other credited on the 1963 and 1964 productions), until it was integrated into a new animation department called MGM Animation/Visual Arts.
+The following 34 cartoons were produced by Chuck Jones in Hollywood, Los Angeles.
+Earlier cartoons were produced in conjunction with Walter Bien's Sib Tower 12 Productions (one or the other credited on the 1963 and 1964 productions), until it was integrated into a new animation department called MGM Animation/Visual Arts.
 Directors (if other than Jones) or co-directors for each short are listed.
 All cartoons were released to theaters by Metro-Goldwyn-Mayer.
 Note: All the Chuck Jones MGM Tom and Jerry shorts were in Metrocolor.

 All were released on DVD in 2009 as part of Tom and Jerry: The Chuck Jones Collection.